HardisonCo/.github/international/togo/tg-health/hms-agt/index.md

 ## Integration Points

-This document outlines how HMS-AGT is integrated with tg_Health systems in Togo.
+This document outlines how HMS-AGT is integrated with tg-health systems in Togo.